kalwalkden/django-materializecss-form/README.md

 ```

 ### Note about `DateTimeField`
-Input field is rendered as a *datetime-local* type, that let the user easily enter both a date and a time.
-As this field requires ISO-8601 format, your main project settings need to include the ISO format in order for the form to consider this field valid:
+Input field is rendered as a *datetime-local* type, this lets the user easily enter both a date and a time.
+As this field requires ISO-8601 format, your main project settings need to include the ISO format in order for the form to interpret this field valid:
 ```
 from django.conf.global_settings import DATETIME_INPUT_FORMATS